bulib/dataWebsite/manage/writing-a-dmp.md

 ## What is a Data Management Plan (DMP)?

 A data management plan (DMP) will help you think about how to manage your data for a research project, an entire lab, a department, an individual, or an entire organization.
-DMPs can be as long or short as needed.
-However, for your DMP to be effective it should cover a few key topics that will require you manage your data for the life of your project and beyond.
+DMPs can be as long or as short as needed.
+However, for your DMP to be effective it should cover a few key topics that will help you manage your data for the life of your project and beyond.

 If you have any questions, be sure to [email us](mailto:data@bu.edu).